 Directors who are not employees of Sempra received annual retainers in 2021 as set forth in the table above.
-Directors could elect to receive their retainer in cash or to defer it into phantom investment funds (including a fund for which interest is credited at the higher of 110% of the Moody's Corporate Bond Yield Average plus 1%) or phantom shares of our common stock.
+Directors could elect to receive their retainer in cash or to defer it into phantom investment funds (including a fund for which interest is credited at the higher of 110% of the Moody's Corporate Bond Yield Average or the Moody's Corporate Bond Yield Average plus 1%) or phantom shares of our common stock.